We believe in dentistry for the whole family, and that includes your youngest family members.

 Fluoride & Dental Sealants

-Fluoride is important for teeth because it helps prevent tooth decay and strengthens the enamel.
-Fluoride is found in small amounts in our water, many types of toothpaste and some foods.
-If you have any questions pertaining to the amount you believe your child should consume please ask our dentist at Cathedral Dental.
+Fluoride is an important part of your children’s dental health as it helps prevent tooth decay and strengthens the enamel.
+Fluoride is found in small amounts in our water system, many types of toothpaste, and some of the foods we eat.

 Ready For A Visit?